Riverside, Rhode Island: History

 The Lyric Theater opened on Maple Avenue around 1920 and featured silent movies until 1928 when the theater became the second in the state to have talking pictures.
 Later named the Gilbert Stuart, it eventually closed as a theater.
 The Riverside Girl Scout House on Willett Avenue, built around 1870, is the oldest school still standing in East Providence.
 It was known as District 6 Schoolhouse.

 Hockey star and NHL / U.S. Olympic hockey coach Ron Wilson lived in Riverside, at 47 Lottie Drive, from the ages of 12 until he was drafted by the Toronto Maple Leafs.

-Today, it is a close-knit and diverse community with several distinct neighborhoods.
+Today, it is a diverse community with several distinct neighborhoods.

 Tourism

 The historic Little Neck Cemetery contains the grave of Captain Thomas Willett, the first English mayor of New York City (1665) and Elizabeth Tilley Howland (d.1687) who was a passenger as a child on the Mayflower.

 The Squantum Club was founded in 1872 and many historic buildings are on the grounds.
 Its architectural uniqueness is noted on the National Register of Historic Places.
 The Colonial Revival Club House was built in 1900 and the one-story brick Bake House goes back to 1889.
 The association, with a diverse membership of area business leaders, hosts member and non-member events, is a famous wedding venue and still operates today.

 Riversidians were known for harvesting clams, quahogs, and oysters from the beaches and surrounding waters.
 They became known as "Clam-diggers".

 Narragansett Terrace, in the extreme south of town, was the site of many summer cottages for wealthy residents, including Governor Case.
 This peninsula afforded a grand view of Narragansett Bay.
 Bullock's Cove, nestled between the Terrace and Bay Spring, offered mooring sites for small boats.
 From its shore, one can see Barrington, Warren, Bristol, Warwick, Cranston, and Providence.

-In the past decade, East Providence has considered many redevelopment projects.
+In the past decade, East Providence has considered many redevelopment projects in and around Riverside Square.

-The largest landowner in Riverside is ExxonMobil.
+The largest landowner for many years in Riverside was ExxonMobil, until their land was sold to Global Partners LP in 2024, a corporation based in Waltham, Massachusetts.
 There are also banking call centers for Bank of America and Citizens Bank.
 It is also home to Bradley Hospital and the Silver Spring Golf Course.